-Logitech’s Unifying Receiver can be a bit of a hassle to use on Linux.
+Using Logitech’s Unifying Receiver on Linux can be a hassle.

 The penny-sized USB wireless dongle enables as many as six compatible Logitech wireless devices to be connected to a computer.

 Being a slim, low-profile and discrete size the company say there’s “no need to unplug it when you move around” – a far cry from the days when using a “wireless” device meant having to stay within (what felt like) a 20cm square box and in clear view of a huge blinking infrared receiver.

 While Logitech’s mini marvel does work out-of-the-box on Linux, with the first device able to connect right away, some users have reported issues in pairing and unpairing subsequent peripherals.

 A bit of command line know-how will solve most issues – but where’s the convenience in that?

 Enter ‘Solaar‘, a GUI device manager for the Logitech Unifying Receiver created by Daniel Pavel.